Environmental Aspects of China’s Papermaking Fiber Supply

-Implications for Exporters of Indonesian Forest Products
+Implications for Chinese Forest Products Exporters

-By R. Juge Gregg, Amelia Porges - Sidley Austin LLP, Sidley Austin LLP, Forest TrendsA new law gives the U.S. government the power to fine, and even jail, individuals and companies who traffic in illegally harvested wood products.
+By R. Juge Gregg, Amelia Porges - Sidley Austin LLP, Sidley Austin LLP, Forest TrendsA recently passed law gives the U.S. government the power to fine, and even jail, individuals and companies who traffic in illegally harvested wood products.
 The U.S. government can even use this law, called the Lacey Act, to impose significant penalties on individuals and companies who do not realize that their wood is tainted.
-This new […]
+This […]

 Dependent Documents

-Implications for Exporters of Indonesian Forest Products
+Implications for Chinese Forest Products Exporters

-By R. Juge Gregg, Amelia Porges - Sidley Austin LLPRecent Developments in Forest Product Trade between Russia and China
+By R. Juge Gregg, Amelia Porges - Sidley Austin LLP, Sidley Austin LLP, Forset TrendsForest Products Trade Between China & Africa

 Potential Production, Processing, Consumption and Trade Scenarios